Cerebellum-Network/ddc-schemas/contract-params/README.md

 This is the data model used to configure clusters, nodes, and buckets in the [ddc-bucket smart contract](https://github.com/Cerebellum-Network/ddc-bucket-contract).

+## Bucket Parameters

+Bucket parameters specify:

+- How data should be replicated.

 ## Cluster Parameters

 Cluster parameters specify: